iwoty/cars-management-oop/README.md

 Parameters:
 * `car` - `Sportcar` or `Van` or `Truck` object.
 Raises TypeError when something else is added.

 Warning!
 Check available space before inserting car into given garage!
+If there is no space an `OverflowError` should be raised.

 ##### `space_left`
 Function should return information about available space in garage.